sunilsinghuk/Applied-Data-Science_Coursera/README.md

 6. A map is presented to the to the traveller showing the selected venues and crime statistics of the area.
 7. The future probability of a crime happening near or around the selected top sites is also presented to the user

+#### Who is this solution targeted at

+This solution is targeted at the cautious traveller.
+The want to see all the main sites of a city that they have never visited before but at the same time, for whatever reaons unknown, they want to be able to do all that they can to make sure that they stay clear of trouble i.e. is it safe to visit this venue and this restaurant at 4:00 pm in the afternoon.

+Some examples of envisioned users include:

+* A single white female traveller
+* An elderly traveller that has had previous back experiences when travelling

 There are many data science aspect of this project including:

 1. Data Acquisition